 But it does not end there.

-Eating animals could have apocalyptic consequences.
-Modelling by UK epidemiologists suggests that Covid-19 could inflict “in the order of 500,000 deaths in GB, and 2.2 million in the US.”
-Professor Gabriel Leung, chair of Public Health Medicine at Hong Kong, and an expert on coronaviruses, estimates that between 50% and 60% of the world could become infected.
+Eating animals could ultimately have apocalyptic consequences.
+Modelling by UK epidemiologists suggests that Covid-19 could inflict “in the order of 500,000 deaths in Great Britain, and 2.2 million in the US.”
+Professor Gabriel Leung, Chair of Public Health Medicine at Hong Kong, and an expert on coronaviruses, estimates that between 50% and 60% of the world could become infected.
 That places the figure of estimated deaths at between 45 and 65 million.

 Here is the legacy of suffering and violence the carnivorous human race has built their world upon.

 “If you were a man I going (sic) to smash your face,” says a shopper caught up in panic buying toilet paper to a female Coles supermarket employee in Australia.